eusebiotebar/CAN_Frame_Retransmision_Tool/resources/docs/srs.md

 * **Frame Processor:** Applies CAN ID rewriting rules based on user configuration.
 * **Logging Module:** Manages logging of application events and errors.

+#### User Interface Architecture

+The user interface follows a modern desktop application design with:

+* **Main Window:** Contains the primary controls for CAN frame retransmission and monitoring.
+* **Menu Bar:** Provides File and Settings menus for accessing import/export and configuration functions.
+* **Settings Dialog:** A tabbed dialog providing organized access to all configuration options:
+  * Connection Tab: CAN channel selection and bitrate configuration
+  * Logging Tab: Log file path and logging level settings
+  * Advanced Throttling Tab: Performance tuning parameters
+* **ID Mapping Table:** Interactive table for defining CAN ID rewrite rules.
+* **Frame Display Tables:** Real-time views of received and transmitted CAN frames.

+This architecture separates the main operational interface from configuration settings, providing a cleaner user experience and better organization of functionality.

 The following diagram illustrates the system architecture:

 <!-- [MermaidChart: 4c25a8ed-02e0-4709-8952-3df4cf91a5e7] -->